adameisler/BailBloc-Challenge/README.md

 • Compliance with NY's Bitlicense regulation.<br/>
 • Timeliness and ease of conversion.

 This project can have a major, tangible impact on the criminal justice system.
-Submit all ideas to
+Submit all ideas to adam.eisler@brooklaw.edu